opennebraska/foodinspections/README.md

 Nebraska Food Inspections
 =========================

 This repository contains code created at HO3 ([Hack Omaha III: Hack with a Vengeance](http://www.meetup.com/Open-Nebraska-Meetup/events/149197282/)).
-It's a huge work in progress right now.

-We ([Ross](http://twitter.com/rossnelson) and [Dustin](http://twitter.com/tacktaco)) will be working in the near future on getting our first real version of it done.
-We have plans beyond that, such as removing a dependency on a third party database and adding reviews from various social sites, but for now we simply want to get a working version that's much slower than [our prototype](http://foodinspections.opennebraska.io) up and running.
+We have plans beyond what works now, such as removing a dependency on a third party database and adding reviews from various social sites.
+Work in progress.
+Feel free to check out [our prototype](http://foodinspections.opennebraska.io).

 If you want to start hacking on it, our current setup is roughly as follows: